Listed below are some frequently asked questions and answers about our organization.

 There is a multitude of reasons why a cat would decide to stop using the litter box.
 First, rule out a medical issue by taking your cat to the vet.
 Second, once the possibility of a medical issue is eliminated, think about what changes may have happened to the kitty’s environment.
 Please see our kitty advice page for more information on litter box aversion.

 The majority of the cats and kittens that come into our rescue come from animal shelters as per the guidelines of the Georgia Department of Agriculture.
-We do take in a small number of strays from the streets on a case-by-case basis provided we have space available which also includes securing a foster home.
+We do take in a small number of strays from the streets on a case-by-case basis provided we have space available which also includes foster home availability.
 Please refer to found a kitty for additional resources on this topic.

 We are a foster-based rescue and we currently do not operate a physical shelter.
 Our organization can only take in a small number of owner surrenders on a case-by-case basis when we have space which also includes foster home availability.
 Please refer to the guidelines on rehome your kitty for more information on this topic.